University of the Arts London: Costume Design for Performance

 - Central Saint Martins

 - London College of Communication

 - Wimbledon College of Arts

 We have a track record for launching and furthering careers.
-Our graduates can be found in …View Profile
+Our graduates can be found in every part and at every level of the creative and cultural sectors, from heads of global businesses to self-employed …View Profile

 Not what you are looking for?Browse other courses in Arts, Art theory, Drawing, Life drawing, Fine art, Art history, Illustration, Modern art, Sculpture, Creative arts, Design theory, Fashion design, Knitwear design, Textile design, Surface pattern design, Broadcasting, Media production, Visual arts, Clothing, Dressmaking, Dress patternmaking, Knitting, Lacemaking, Needlecraft, Textiles, Textile arts, Weaving, Fashion, Textile pattern cutting, Performing arts, Drama studies, Musical theatre, Puppetry, Theatre production, Theatrical costume, Design technology, Clothing production or Leather manufacture, or search our comprehensive database of postgrad programs.

 Are you a PG student at this University or have you applied to study a postgraduate program at a university in Europe?
 Tell us your plans and qualify for a £500.00 PGS Scholarship.Click here